Portfolio Management Tools

-We found this tool to be pretty disappointing since it doesn’t provide any actionable information about whether a specific investment strategy is working or not.
+We found this tool to be underwhelming since it doesn’t provide any actionable information about whether a specific investment strategy is working or not.
 The backtesting module doesn’t offer information about how the value of your portfolio changed over the course of the simulation or about what individual holdings over-or under-performed.
 It also doesn’t show you how the simulated performance compares to your portfolio’s actual performance.

 Ziggma makes it easy to find new stocks to invest in, thanks to its algorithmic scoring system.
-The platform’s stock profile pages also do a relatively good job of summarizing financial information, although most of the analysis is algorithm-generated rather than based on human analysis.
+The platform’s stock profile pages also do a good job of summarizing financial information, although most of the analysis is algorithm-generated rather than based on human analysis.
 The portfolio management tools also do a nice job of helping your track your performance, especially if you have accounts at multiple brokers.

 What Type of Trader is Ziggma Best For?